cucumber/common/messages/README.md

 Cucumber outputs the JSON representation of these messages rather than the binary representation (which is often more common with Protocol Buffers).
-This does increase the size of the messages, but on the flip side it becomes a lot easier to read.
+This does increase the size of the messages, but on the flip side they are readable by humans and easier to process with tools like `jq`, `grep` etc.

-Each JSON message is written as a single line ([NDJSON](http://ndjson.org/))
+Each JSON message is written as a single line (it's [NDJSON](http://ndjson.org/)).

 ## Detailed message documentation